The renewing power of generativity

 For those of you who may be entering a season of planning life differently — perhaps at a slower pace, or maybe even contemplating your aging and reorganizing your work life accordingly — it’s important to understand that generativity, as a concept and as a way of life, can support these transitions.
 Generativity can support healthy aging in some amazing ways, and there is good evidence that some neurobiological and psychological shifts that happen as we age actually lead to greater happiness.

 Here’s the thing about generativity, though.
 It doesn’t just happen.
 We have to plan for it, and be intentional about building it into our lives.
 Planning for something that has meaning and purpose starts with understanding what actually gives us meaning and purpose.
 This stems back to a question I ask at the start of nearly every coaching engagement: “What matters most to you, right now, in this season of your life?”
-(If you haven’t asked yourself that question lately, revisit it – and if you’d like some help, feel free to download the worksheet I use with clients to get you started).
+(If you haven’t asked yourself that question lately, revisit it – and if you’d like some help, check out my free workbook to get you started).

 Once you have a sense of what matters, and that place from which meaning and purpose flow for you, then you can take the next step.
 Ask yourself, “What is one thing related to things I care about that would be generative?”
 From there, you can build a game plan to do that one thing at a frequency that the action and your time and energy will permit.
 Just make sure you find a way to do it — you’ll be very glad you did.

 I hope you found this useful, and if you’d like to share your experience with acts of generativity in the comments, I’d love to have that conversation with you.